Skip to main content

 saccharomyces boulardii and Reduced Diarrhea Rate

-Research synthesisModerate evidenceModerate effect7 studies · 5 beneficial · 2 neutral · 0 harmful
+Research synthesisModerate evidenceModerate effect10 studies · 8 beneficial · 2 neutral · 0 harmful

-Caveats: Available evidence is overwhelmingly positive (5 of 7 studies beneficial) — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Two of the 7 studies (RCTs) were neutral and not statistically significant, suggesting the effect may be smaller or context-dependent.
-Most studies were short-term (acute diarrhea episodes, not long-term prophylaxis), and dose reporting was incomplete in several abstracts.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Two neutral RCTs (in pelvic radiotherapy patients and hospitalized patients) suggest the effect may not be universal.
+Most studies did not report duration or form, limiting dose-form inferences.

 Doses used in studies